Protocol Specification

 What We Got Wrong - And What We Are Still Working On

 Until a critical mass of daily necessities can be purchased with GX, participants carry a dual-economy burden.
 Interest-free business loans create the merchant network from day one.
 Priority categories are daily necessities: food, agriculture, transport, telecommunications.
-But execution timing — the marketplace and merchant network being operational at or before the first grant distribution — is an engineering and project management challenge, not a design flaw.
+The marketplace and native-GX settlement now exist as working systems, which de-risks this concern from a design question to an adoption-and-timing question, but building merchant depth at the moment of first grant distribution remains an execution challenge rather than a design flaw.

 Technology Evolves Unpredictably